strimzi/strimzi-kafka-operator/api-conversion/README.md

 # API Conversion CLI Tool

-With Strimzi's CRD evolving, there needs to be a way to easily migrate existing CR configuration to the new CRD schema.
+With Strimzi's CRD evolving, there needs to be a way to easily migrate existing custom resource configuration to the new CRD schema.
-That is why we introduced the `v1beta2` version of the schema which removes several deprecated fields.
+That is why we introduced the `v1beta2` version of the schema, which removes several deprecated fields.
 To make it as easy as possible to convert existing Strimzi custom resources, a conversion tool is provided.

 The tool can operate in two modes: